Little James in The Chosen & Scripture (Adapting Biblical Characters)

 Little James in The Chosen & Scripture FAQ

 Does Little James have a disability in the Bible?
+Does James have paralysis?

 In The Chosen, Little James is portrayed as a person with a disability to enable the show to explore important themes and ideas (see more above).

 Is the conversation between Little James and Jesus in The Chosen Season 3 Episode 2 in the Bible?
+Did Jesus not heal James in the Bible?

 In The Chosen, during Season 3, Episode 2, Little James asks Jesus why Jesus hasn't healed him.
 Jesus explains that Little James is able to give a unique and special testimony as someone who believes even though he hasn't been healed.
 This scene is not described in the Bible, but it has echoes of Paul's conversation with God in 2 Corinthians 12:7-10.

+Is James the brother of Jesus?
 Are Little James and Jesus related?

 It is debated whether Little James and Jesus were related.
 Some Christians believe they were cousins but the biblical evidence to support this position is limited.
 The Bible does say that Jesus had a "brother" named James, but it's debated who this brother was and what "brother" means (see more above).